 Most things in life that are rewarding are not easy to come by.
 Except for garlic.
 Planting garlic is extremely easy.
 If you’ve purchased bulbs from a nursery, you’re going to want to very carefully break up the bulb and free all of the cloves.
 Don’t get too aggressive!
 You don’t want to smash any of the bulbs by accident.
 Gently rubbing them between your hands should liberate the individual cloves.

-Be sure to live the protective, papery skin on the individual cloves too.
+Be sure to leave the protective, papery skin on the individual cloves too.
 You don’t want to tear or remove the skin.
 If any bulbs look damaged or rotten in any way, go ahead and discard them – those probably won’t grow for you.

 Having properly loosened soil is imperative for getting the most out of your garlic.
 If your soil is really compacted, it will inhibit the growth of the bulbs – you’ll wind up with small garlic.
 My recommendation is to very thoroughly loosen the soil with a pitchfork or tiller before planting your garlic bulbs.